anishrana2001/Openshift/EX380/05-03-Gitops.md

 - The ArgoCD instance must be `TLS` enabled with `reencrypt` termination.
 - User `punit` is a member of the `ocpadmins` group.
 - The `ocpadmins` group is the only group configured as `role:admin` with RBAC key policy.
-- An ArgoCD instance Git repository exists at `https://git.ocp4.example.com/` with skip server verification enabled.
+- An ArgoCD instance Git repository exists at `https://git.ocp4.example.com/` .
 User `developer` user with `d3v3lop3r` as the password.
 - Create a new project with name `machineconfig` and it should be `Public` in the visibility level.
 - An application named `mach-config-motd-deploy` must be exists in the Git repository with the Sync Policy configured as `Manual`.